 Conclusion

-Creating a pipeline for all the steps not only reduce the lines of code, but also make a way to implement all the steps automatically.
-You can also add the others steps inside it to make your prediction model more accurate.
+Creating a pipeline for all the steps not only reduces the lines of code but also makes a way to implement all the steps automatically.
+You can also add the other steps inside it to make your prediction model more accurate.
 We hope you have understood how to build a Machine Learning Pipeline.
-IF you have any questions on it then you can contact us or message us on our Data Science Learner Page.
+If you have any questions about it then you can contact us or message us on our Data Science Learner Page.

 Join our list